factly/ruspie/README.md

 # Configurations:

-You can find docker-compose files to all these vesions in /docker-compose-files directory
+You can find docker-compose files to all these configurations in /docker-compose-files directory

 ## Ruspie + Studio + Kavach